anthony-spedaliere/PLONK-implementation-test/README.md

    - Confirms the reconstructed root matches the provided root

 3. **Output**
-   - `isValid`: Output signal that is 1 if verification succeeds
+   - The circuit will only generate a valid proof if all constraints are satisfied
-   - If any constraint fails, the proof cannot be generated
+   - No explicit output signal is needed as the proof itself serves as verification

 ## Usage